Legislation for Peace and Security: Legislative history

-While the legislation is expected to allow Japanese and US forces to work more closely together, such as by forming integrated naval task forces to repel an invasion of Japan, Defense Minister Gen Nakatani denied that Japan would always come to the aid of the US, and Prime Minister Abe specifically ruled out the possibility of extending SDF support for the coalition fighting the Islamic State of Iraq and the Levant.

-It is reported that Tokyo is sending JGSDF officers to participate with the Multinational Force and Observers in April 2019 by using the new law as a basis.

-In December 2022 the Kishida government announced a $320bn increase in military spending, due in part to the 2022 Russian invasion of Ukraine.

 Public opposition

 Demonstrators and police buses outside Japan's National Diet on Friday 18 September 2015 during the debate in the House of Councillors shortly before the legislation was passed in the early hours of 19 September.
 A Zengakuren banner is visible in the middle of the image.

 The legislation was controversial within Japan.
 According to some polls conducted in July, at the time of the legislation's debate in the House of Representatives, two thirds of the Japanese public opposed the bills.
 A protest on 16 July drew an estimated 100,000 people to the National Diet building.
 Later protests in September ahead of the House of Councillors vote drew crowds of 10,000 to 30,000.
 The Abe governments's approval rating fell below its disapproval rating after the House of Representatives passed the legislation in July 2015 and again after it finally approved it in September.
 A slight majority of poll respondents in September thought that Japan's deterrent capabilities would not be strengthened by the legislation.

 Much opposition to the legislation centered on its alleged questionable constitutionality.
 Repeated surveys of experts in Japan's constitution showed that more than 90% of those surveyed believed it was unconstitutional, and in June, Waseda University professor Yasuo Hasebe, in an address to the Diet with two other constitutional scholars, said that it would "considerably damage the legal stability" of Japan.
 After its passage, it was expected to be challenged in court, although Japan's legal system has rarely ruled against the government in security matters.
 A revision of the Japanese constitution to revise Article 9 would require a national referendum, which perceived current public opposition to Abe and the legislation made it thought to be unlikely to succeed in the short term.
 In defense of the bills, Nihon University professor Akira Momochi argued that the legislation was in keeping with the United Nations Charter, saying that the right to self-defense is "a given for international laws, and that supersedes national laws."

+Provisions

+Existential crisis situation

+The legislation amended the Armed Attack and Existential Crisis Situations Act to allow Japan to exercise collective self-defence in what is termed an "existential crisis situation" (存立危機事態, Sonritsu kiki jitai).
+An "existential crisis" is defined as a situation in which "an armed attack against a foreign state that is in a close relationship with Japan occurs, and, as a result, threatens Japan’s survival and poses a clear danger to overturn fundamentally its nationals’ right to life, liberty, and pursuit of happiness."
+While not directly mentioned in the law, the foreign state in a close relationship is generally considered to be understood to be the United States, which is Japan's only security treaty ally.

+Other criteria

+Even in an existential crisis situation, any exercise of collective self-defence must meet the following conditions: